foreverget/rocketmq-storm/README.md

 rocketmq-storm allows a Storm topology to consume an RocketMQ queue as an input source.
 It currently provides:

 #### SimpleMessageSpout:
-An simple implementation of backtype.storm.topology.IRichSpout,consumes the messages one by one.full features spout implementation exception flow control function.
+An simple implementation of org.apache.storm.topology.IRichSpout,consumes the messages one by one.full features spout implementation exception flow control function.

 #### BatchMessageSpout:
 As the name implies,It handle the messages in a batch way,also with supporting reliable messages.